JohnErnsthausen/roc/README.md

 ## Algorithms used

-The code solves the linear least squares problem to best fit the power series coefficients.
-The QRFactorization was implemented and used to solve the Linear Least Squares problem, and great care was taken in the construction of the Householder transformations, the two-norm, and the backward substitution used in solving the linear system.
+The code uses LAPACK/DGELS and LAPACK/dnrm2.

-This software was build somewhat for speed.
-However there is room for improvement.
+This software was built for speed.
 The author anticipates calling the __roc__ subroutine thousands of times in the context of larger software needs such as a stepsize controller in a Ordinary Differential Equation and a Differential-Algebraic Equation solver.